StarlightLumi/StepmaniaSonglist/README.md

 # StepmaniaSonglist
 Takes a songlist.txt file generated in command line, and spits out a nice .csv.
+Issues: Some song titles come out blank.
+This seems to affect most songs that use foreign text in their title.
+I don't know how to fix this.

 To use:
 First, download StepmaniaSonglist.exe, and place it in your \Stepmania 5\Songs\ folder.